 What is Nitrogen Fixation?

 Nitrogen fixation is the essential biological process and the initial stage of the nitrogen cycle.
 In this process, nitrogen in the atmosphere is converted into ammonia (another form of nitrogen) by certain bacterial species like Rhizobium, Azotobacter, etc. and by other natural phenomena.

-Plants are the main of the sources of food.
+Plants are the main source of food.
 The nutrients obtained from plants are synthesized by plants using various elements which they obtain from the atmosphere as well as from the soil.
 This group of elements includes nitrogen as well.
-Plants obtain nitrogen from the soil through the process of protein synthesis.
-Unlike carbon dioxide and oxygen, atmospheric nitrogen cannot be obtained through stomata of leaves.
-Because the concentration of nitrogen gas present in the atmosphere can not be directly used by plants and also the concentration of usable form of nitrogen in the atmosphere is very less.
-There are certain bacteria and some natural phenomenon which help in Nitrogen fixation.
+Plants obtain nitrogen from the soil and utilise it in the process of protein synthesis.
+Unlike carbon dioxide and oxygen, atmospheric nitrogen cannot be obtained through the stomata of leaves.
+Because the nitrogen gas present in the atmosphere can not be directly used by plants.
+There are certain bacteria and some natural phenomenon that help in Nitrogen fixation.

 Symbiotic Nitrogen Fixation

 A species of bacteria called Rhizobium, help in nitrogen fixation.
-These bacteria live on roots of plants called legumes or leguminous plants (e.g., pea and beans plants) and using certain types of enzymes, they help in fixing nitrogen in the soil.
+These bacteria live in the roots of leguminous plants (e.g., pea and beans plants) and using certain types of enzymes, they help in fixing nitrogen in the soil.
 During this biological process, they convert the non-absorbable nitrogen form into a usable form.
-This form of nitrogen gas gets dissolved in the soil, and plants absorb the modified nitrogen from the soil.
+This form of nitrogen gets dissolved in the soil, and plants absorb the modified nitrogen from the soil.
 This is the reason behind farmers implementing crop rotation, where leguminous plants help to replenish nitrogen content in the soil without the necessity of fertilizers.